on an image to view one of our pop culture

 Black Corsair but most of his work fell out of print.

-in the mid 90s something happened.
-A new Sandokan cartoon caught
+Then in Spain in the mid 90s something happened.
+A new Sandokan

-the attention of viewers.
-Sandokan, drawn as a tiger quickly grew
+cartoon caught the attention of viewers.
+Sandokan, drawn as a

-in popularity and was soon exported to France and Germany.
-Even
+tiger quickly grew in popularity and was soon exported to France

-England began to take an interest in the exploits of the Tiger
+and Germany.
+Even England began to take an interest in the exploits

-adventure, it quickly caught on with kids.
-A second Sandokan
+with action and adventure, it quickly caught on with kids.
+A second

 series was followed by a Black Corsair series.
 Though the animated